Genuine Sincere Motivation

 Genuine sincere motivation builds a steady foundation for practicing the Buddhadharma.
-Phakchok Rinpoche, here in a teaching given at beautiful Gomde Austria, reminds us that when we come to learn some meditation or to study the teachings of the Buddha, we should do so with a clean heart.
+Phakchok Rinpoche, here in a teaching given at beautiful Gomde Austria, reminds us that when we come to learn some meditation or to study the teachings of the Buddha, we want to do so with a clean heart.

-We should always wish to be sincere, genuine, straightforward–and we should hold that as a personal touchstone.
-Our motivation and our intention needs to be pure.
+We always wish to be sincere, genuine, straightforward–and we can hold that as a personal touchstone.
+Our motivation and our intention need to be pure.